obengkenneth/obengkenneth/README.md

 # Hi there 👋

 ## 🚀 About me
-I am Kenneth Obeng, a software developer currently specializing in frontend development whiles buildiing up my skills in backend development.
+I am Kenneth Obeng, an experienced software developer with expertise in performant and scalable solution.

 👨‍💻 I enjoy learning new technology.
 I recently learnt tailwind css and next.
 Next up is react native and progressive web apps.